cosmos72/stmx/README.md

-  The `(retry)` function call offers a third option: if invoked inside a transaction, it tells STMX that the transaction cannot complete immediately, for example because some data is currently not available, and instructs STMX to re-execute the transaction from scratch after the data has changed.
+  The `(retry)` function call offers a third option: if invoked inside a transaction, it tells STMX that the transaction cannot complete immediately, for example because some necessary data is not currently available, and instructs STMX to re-execute the transaction from scratch after the data has changed.

   How does `(retry)` know which data it should monitor for changes?
   Simple: it will monitor *all* transactional data (including slots of